-Well before the COVID-19 pandemic, I had started working to create online creativity resources and courses for release later in 2020.
+Well before the COVID-19 pandemic, I started to create online creativity resources and courses for release later in 2020.
 But I know from personal experience how helpful creative practices can be during stressful and scary times.

 Be Safe and Well

-More than any other message, I want to send me wishes to everyone to be safe and well during these troubled times.
+More than any other message, I want to send my wishes to everyone to be safe and well during these troubled times.
 Take care of your health first, and that includes mental wellbeing.
 Follow recommendations carefully, and when in doubt play it safe.
 No one will judge you for putting your health and the health of others first!

 Seek Safe Environments

 If you’re getting cabin fever, try going for a walk at a city, county, or state parks.
 This past weekend, my husband and I went on two long hikes at Fremont Older (we saw multiple rainbows, including the one to the right photographed by mountain biker, John Mracek — someday we’ll remember to take our phones with us!).

 Getting out of the house in a safe environment helped us deal with the stress of dealing with COVID-19 and four daughters suddenly out of school, unable to get out of the house, and facing the cancellations of all of their events.

 We’re looking forward to more outdoor time this week as a family (yes, even in the rain!).
 Many studies show myriad benefits of getting outside and your physical and mental health—especially in times of strain.

 If you have questions about the canceled events or upcoming virtual programs, or if you have any suggestions about things you’d like to see in the coming months please reach out!